Research Scholarships in the School of Government

 School of Government Doctoral Scholarships

-A successful applicant will be expected to have a very good undergraduate degree (minimum of a 2:1 but, preferably, a first class honours).
+A successful applicant will have a very good undergraduate degree (minimum of a 2:1 but, preferably, a first class honours).
 They should also hold, or expect to achieve, a very good Masters degree (at a distinction level) in a relevant social science subject.
 Their references will attest to qualities of academic achievement and research potential that make the candidate stand out above their peers.
 They may have already won academic prizes within their home institutions and /or internationally.

 Since we are particularly keen to build on existing areas of research strength, all applicants are strongly advised to contact potential supervisors and to discuss their proposal with them prior to online submission.
 Scholarships are open to new offer-holders only.